-Travelers should use the most cost-efficient means of travel to and from airports, with due consideration for reasonable personal convenience and safety as well as USNH business concerns.
+1. Travelers should use the most cost-efficient means of travel to and from airports, with due consideration for reasonable personal convenience and safety as well as USNH business concerns.
 Public transportation and carpooling are encouraged.
 If using Logan airport, travelers should use bus transportation when available.

-Travelers may use the "Park and Fly" parking lots at or near airports after consideration of the cost and convenience of alternative transportation.
+2. Travelers may use the "Park and Fly" parking lots at or near airports after consideration of the cost and convenience of alternative transportation.
 Cost savings of "Park and Fly" over alternative transportation should be documented for travel exceeding 10 days.

-E. USE OF USNH PURCHASE CARD
+E. USE OF USNH PURCHASING CARD

 1. Travelers not using a USNH Purchasing Card are required to pay for airfare and other airport transportation costs personally.
 They will be reimbursed after the trip for the actual cost or the lowest rate available whichever is less.